6 When Parallelism Pays

 In the coming chapters, we’ll see how mathematical structure determines parallelizability:

-• Associativity (Chapter 4): Operations that associate can be reduced in any order—enabling parallel reduction
+• Associativity (from Associativity): Operations that associate can be reduced in any order—enabling parallel reduction

 • Commutativity: Order-invariant operations can be reordered for better locality